Team-Silver-Sphere/SquadJS/plugins/discord-chat-admin-request/README.md

   { // options - the options included below display the defaults and can be removed for simplicity.
     adminPrefix: '!admin', // prefix for an admin request.
     pingGroups: ['729853701308678154'], // Groups to ping on a request, leave empty for no ping.
+    pingDelay: 60 * 1000, // number of ms between pings. other messages will still be logged just without pings.
     ignoreChats: ['ChatSquad', 'ChatAdmin'], // an array of chats to not display.
     color: '#f44336' // color of embed
   }